ImperialCardioGenetics/G2P-Cardiac-Panel/Cardiac_G2P_Curations.md

   <tr>
    <td style="text-align:left;"> <br>

-Pathogenic variants in _RBM20_ cause DCM due to **decreased gene product level or altered gene product sequence** due to a variety of mechanisms including altered splicing of targets.
-A dominant negative effect causing disrupted RNA binding is also a possible/likely mechanism.
-Missense variants are responsible for the majority of DCM cases although a small number of truncating variants (nonsense) have been reported.
-Of note, there are multiple ClinVar entries of truncating variants associated with DCM reported by diagnostic laboratories, comparing to the very low number of truncating variants detected in gnomAD.
- **Loss of function via truncating variants is not absolutely established, but highly likely.**
- _RBM20_-related DCM is inherited in an autosomal dominant manner, and disease is often an aggressive arrhythmogenic phenotype with high rates of heart failure and sudden cardiac death.
-Pathogenic _RBM20_ variants are likely to account for approximately 1.5-3% of familial DCM cases.
-There is a pathogenic variant hotspot in exon 9 (RS motif, amino acids 634-638). </td>
+Pathogenic variants in _SCN5A_ cause DCM mainly due to **altered gene product sequence leading to gain of function, and more rarely decreased/absent gene product level**.
+The mechanism by which changes in sodium conductivity lead to cardiomyopathy is not fully understood; however, it is thought to be due to disruption of the voltage-sensing mechanism of this channel and subsequent disruption to action potential and cardiac contraction over time.
+It is unclear whether loss of function is a true disease mechanism (for DCM).

+ Pathogenic variants in _SCN5A_ are likely to cause &lt;2% of familial DCM cases (PMID: 26916278, 21596231) and are associated with an arrhythmogenic phenotype with high rates of sudden cardiac death.
+There are no defined hotspot regions for _SCN5A_ missense variants in DCM, however, they do appear to commonly lie within voltage sensing regions (S3 and S4 transmembrane segments) of the protein.

+ Of note _SCN5A_ loss of function is generally more associated with Brugada syndrome (BrS); _SCN5A_ is the only gene definitively associated with BrS.
+Gain of function variants are also associated with Long QT syndrome. </td>
   </tr>
 </tbody>
 </table>